waldronmatt/musicWebTemplate/README.md

 3) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
 4) Substitute your picture name in class "grid" in index.html

+To edit the mailing list:

+1) Create your own Google Sheets mailing list by following the tutorial by David McCoy: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175
+2) Replace your newly created google sheets link via "url" in mailingList.js
+3) Substitute your call-to-action and tagline in the index.html

 To edit the footer:
-1) Change the footer links to your own
+1) Update the footer links to your own
 2) Replace with your artist / band name in terms.html

 ## Customize with Skins!